Huang-Frederic/Huang-Frederic/README.md

 # Hello !
 Welcome to my Page 👋

-I'm Huang Frédéric, student at ESGI, specializing in Artificial Intelligence and Big Data.
+I'm Huang Frédéric, Artificial Intelligence Engineer and Student at ESGI specialized in AI and Big Data.
 I live in the **Paris,France** region, nice to meet you !

-🦻 I'm currently working as a Full-Stack Developer as part of my internship.
-I am also hired as a AI Engineer at SLB starting in September 2024.

 🔭 I’m currently working on [A.L.Y.S (Aeonian Library for Yearning Seekers)](https://github.com/Huang-Frederic/A.L.Y.S).<br>
 🌱 I’m currently learning Flutter.<br>